sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-error-archive/cp-mobile-dev-kit-error-archive.md

     >If you do not see the **MDK Project** option check if your Dev Space has finished loading or reload the page in your browser and try again.

     >This screen will only show up when your CF login session has expired.
 Enter your login credentials, click Sign in.
-After succesful signed in to Cloud Foundry, select your Cloud Foundry Organization and Space where you have set up the initial configuration for your MDK app and click Apply.
+After successful signed in to Cloud Foundry, select your Cloud Foundry Organization and Space where you have set up the initial configuration for your MDK app and click Apply.

     ><!-- border -->![MDK](img-1.4.png)